Mangonel: Spread

-According to the Miracles of Saint Demetrius, probably written around 620 by John, Archbishop of Thessaloniki, the Avaro-Slavs attacked Thessaloniki in 586 with mangonel.
-The bombardment lasted for hours, but the operators were inaccurate and most of the shots missed their target.
-When one stone did reach their target, it "demolished the top of the rampart down to the walkway."
-The Byzantines adopted the mangonel possibly as early as 587, the Persians in the early 7th century, and the Arabs in the second half of the 7th century.
-Like the Chinese, by 653, the Arabs also had ship mounted mangonel.
+The Byzantines may have used the mangonel in 587 against a Persian fort near Akbas, although the operators did not seem to have handled it very effectively, suggesting that it was still a new weapon.
+The Persians may have used mangonels against Dara in the early 7th century and against Jerusalem in 614.
+The Arabs had ship mounted mangonel by 653 and used them at Mecca in 683.
 The Franks and Saxons adopted the weapon in the 8th century.
 The Life of Louis the Pious contains the earliest western European reference to mangonels in its account of the siege of Tortosa (808–809).
 In the 890s, Abbo Cernuus described mango or manganaa used at the Siege of Paris (885–886) which had high posts, presumably meaning they used trebuchet-type throwing arms.
 In 1173, the Republic of Pisa tried to capture an island castle with mangonels on galleys.
 Mangonels were also used in India.

+Independent invention

 According to Leife Inge Ree Peterson, a mangonel could have been used at Theodosiopolis in 421 but was "likely an onager".
-He also claims that mangonels were independently invented or at least known in the Eastern Mediterranean by 500 AD based on records of different and better artillery weapons, however there is no explicit description of a mangonel.
-Furthermore mangonels were used in Spain and Italy by the mid 6th century and in Africa by the 7th century.
-The Franks adopted the weapon in the 8th century.
-Another theory points to the independent invention of the mangonel through an evolution of the Byzantine staff-sling, although this has received little support.
+Peterson says that mangonels may have been independently invented or at least known in the Eastern Mediterranean by 500 AD based on records of different and better artillery weapons, however there is no explicit description of a mangonel.
+According to Peterson's timeline and presumption that the mangonel became widespread throughout the Roman Empire by the mid-6th century, mangonels would also have been used in Spain and Italy by the mid 6th century, in Africa by the 7th century, and by the Franks in the 8th century.
+Tracy Rihll suggests that the mangonel was independently invented through an evolution of the Byzantine staff-sling, although this has received little support.
+There are no sources indicating whether Byzantium received the mangonel from East Asia or if it was independently invented.

-Function
+Notable uses in history

 The mangonel was most efficient as an anti-personnel weapon, used in a supportive position alongside archers and slingers.
 Most accounts of mangonels describe them as light artillery weapons while actual penetration of defenses was the result of mining or siege towers.
-At the Siege of Kamacha in 766, Byzantine defenders used wooden cover to protect themselves from the enemy artillery while inflicting casualties with their own stone throwers.
+At the Siege of Kamacha in 766, Byzantine defenders used wooden cover to protect themselves from the enemy artillery while inflicting casualties with their stone throwers.
 Michael the Syrian noted that at the siege of Balis in 823 it was the defenders that suffered from bombardment rather than the fortifications.
 At the siege of Kaysum, Abdallah ibn Tahir al-Khurasani used artillery to damage houses in the town.
 The Sack of Amorium in 838 saw the use of mangonels to drive away defenders and destroy wooden defenses.
 At the siege of Marand in 848, mangonels were used, "reportedly killing 100 and wounding 400 on each side during the eight-month siege."
-During the siege of Baghdad in 865, defensive artillery were responsible for repelling an attack on the city gate while mangonels on boats claimed a hundred of the defenders' lives.
+During the siege of Baghdad in 865, defensive artillery was responsible for repelling an attack on the city gate while mangonels on boats claimed a hundred of the defenders' lives.